tjmichael81/pythonScripts/README.md

 A collection of Python projects and utilities that I use / am working on

 File Descriptions:
+###createMapsByFeatureExtent.py
+- Given an input polygon feature class and template map, create a new .mxd for each polygon in the input feature class

 ###exportFeatureAttachments.py
 - Export feature attachments from an Esri geodatabase feature attachment table to a specified folder